Franklin Merrell-Wolff | Douglas Harding | Richard Rose

 A third barrier is sensual desire sensuality being the opposite of spirituality in Wolff's view.
 The reason is that desire directed toward sense objects carries consciousness away from where the "universal key" is to be found.
 Going toward ponderable objects, Wolff tells us, is going toward essential nothingness or illusion.

 The fourth barrier to Recognition is that of false predication assigning properties of the subject to the object, and vice versa.
 We predicate self-existence to the objects of consciousness.
 Things or objects thus come to be taken as primary, and then the question arises as to how a self-conscious Self ever arose.
 In truth, the most primary fact of all is the Self that thinks and senses.
-Its presence is the one immediate reality than can neither be proved by logic nor found by experience for it is the foundation of both.
+Its presence is the one immediate reality that can neither be proved by logic nor found by experience for it is the foundation of both.
 So the real problem is how does the external universe come into existence.
 False predication superimposes a second, illusory universe on the original.

 The Mystery of Dhyana: